Paulinos739/DrawingClassifiers/README.md

 The API takes a user input parsed via the HTTP interface in server.py, runs predictions on n number of images and stores the predictions in either a JSON-string or a csv-file.

-It is an ongoing research from the [FID BAUdigital](https://kickoff.fid-bau.de/en/), conducted at the ULB Darmstadt.
+It is an ongoing research from the [FID BAUdigital](https://kickoff.fid-bau.de/en/), conducted at the Universitäts- und Landesbibliothek Darmstadt, at the TU Darmstadt.

 ![](content/FlowChartPrototype.png)